Decompositions of Schur block products: LIVSHITS' INEQUALITY FOR THE BLOCK SCHUR TENSOR PRODUCT

 This inequality appears in a weaker version already in Schur's original work \cite{Sc}.
 In satz II, on page 8, where Schur considers two infinite scalar matrices over $\bn$ given as $(u_{pq} ) $ and $(v_{pq} ) $ such that for both matrices both the column norm and the row norm are finite.
 Then their Schur product is a bounded operator and we may formulate Schur's result as

-In the email from Horn, which was mentioned above, he directed us to Theorem 5.5.3 in \cite{HJ}, and this theorem presents Livshits' inequality in the scalar case, and moreover it's proof is nearly identical to the elementary proof, we present in Section 3 of \cite{Cs}, of statement (v) in Theorem 2.9 of \cite{Cs}.
+In the email from Horn, which was mentioned above, he directed us to Theorem 5.5.3 in \cite{HJ}, and this theorem presents Livshits' inequality in the scalar case, and moreover its proof is nearly identical to the elementary proof, we present in Section 3 of \cite{Cs}, of statement (v) in Theorem 2.9 of \cite{Cs}.
 This statement is - on the other hand - a bit stronger than Livshits' inequality.
 We will now present the natural extension of this statement to the setting of block Schur tensor products.
-Again we will rely on the notation of \cite{Cs} even though there are some obvious diferences between matrices $A = (a_{ij}) $ with elements in $B(E_j,F_i) $ and those with elements $a_{ij}$ in $B(H)$ for a fixed $H.$ It is easy to see that in both cases we get, if such a matrix $A$ is row bounded, then the matrix $AA^*$ is well defined, such that $\sup\{\|(AA^*)_{ij}\|\} = \|A\|^2_r$ and it's main diagonal diag$(AA^*)$ is a positive bounded diagonal operator of norm $\|A\|^2_r.$ If $B$ is a column bounded matrix with operator entries, then $B^*B$ is a matrix with bounded operator entries and bounded positive main diagonal diag$(B^*B),$ such that $\|$diag$(B^*B)\| = \|B\|^2_c.$ We will let $I_L$ denote the $I \times I$ matrix, {\em sorry, right here $I$ denotes a set of indices,} which is the unit on $\oplus_{i \in I} L_i,$ i.e. a diagonal matrix with the units on $L_i$ in the diagonal.
-Similarly we let $I_E$ denote the diagonal matrix on $\oplus_{j \in J} E_j $ with the unit on $E_j$ in the $j$th diagonal entry.
-The operators $I_L$ and $I_E$ are of course, and in a natural way, the unit operators on $ L:= \oplus_{i \in I}L_i$ and $E:= \oplus_{j \in J} E_j,$ and in the coming arguments $I_E, \, I_L$ will sometimes denote a unit operator on a Hilbert space and sometimes a square block matrix with units in the main diagonal.
+Again we will rely on the notation of \cite{Cs} even though there are some obvious diferences between matrices $A = (a_{ij}) $ with elements in $B(E_j,F_i) $ and those with elements $a_{ij}$ in $B(H)$ for a fixed $H.$ It is easy to see that in both cases we get, if such a matrix $A$ is row bounded, then the matrix $AA^*$ is well defined, as a matrix with bounded operators $(AA^*)_{ij}$ as enttries satifying $\sup\{\|(AA^*)_{ij}\|\} = \|A\|^2_r.$ The main diagonal diag$(AA^*)$ is a positive bounded diagonal operator of norm $\|A\|^2_r.$ If $B$ is a column bounded matrix with operator entries, then $B^*B$ is a matrix with bounded operator entries and bounded positive main diagonal diag$(B^*B),$ such that $\|$diag$(B^*B)\| = \|B\|^2_c.$ We will let $1_L$ denote the $I \times I$ matrix, which is the unit on $\oplus_{i \in I} L_i,$ i.e. a diagonal matrix with the units on $L_i$ in the diagonal.
+Similarly we let $1_E$ denote the diagonal matrix on $\oplus_{j \in J} E_j $ with the unit on $E_j$ in the $j$th diagonal entry.
+The operators $1_L$ and $1_E$ are of course, and in a natural way, the unit operators on $ L:= \oplus_{i \in I}L_i$ and $E:= \oplus_{j \in J} E_j,$ and in the coming arguments $1_E, \, 1_L$ will sometimes denote a unit operator on a Hilbert space and sometimes a square block matrix with units in the main diagonal.